Mold Toxicity Disguised

 5. Use binders.
 Binders, such as activated charcoal, certain clays and pectin bind to toxins in the digestive tract and help to remove them from the body.
 Toxin Clear is an example of a binder that I use in my practice.

 The specific binder to use corresponds with the type of mold toxicity revealed by testing.
 Also, note that binders bind to minerals and other nutrients, so be sure to take them away from food and other supplements.

 6. Target supplements to support detox.
 Supplements are a great tool to use in supporting the body’s detoxification of mycotoxins.

 Options to consider are:

 - Liposomal Glutathione

 - B vitamins or other methylation support

-The Every Life Well Mold Recovery Kit combines several of these supplements along with safe products to clean mold from your home surfaces and fabric.
+The Every Life Well Mold Recovery Kit combines several of these supplements.
+We also offer safe products to clean mold from your home surfaces and fabrics.